shlomiassaf/ngrid/apps/ngrid-demo-app/content/concepts/columns/quick-through.md

 Each **sub-role** is hosted in a meta row of the same type, having columns from the same **sub-role**.

 I> The **`Meta Header Group`**{style="color:purple"} has it's own class `PblColumnGroup`, extending `PblMetaColumn`

+I> Currently, Footer groups are not supported, this will be added in the future.